carla-simulator/carla/Docs/adv_traffic_manager.md

 ---
 ## Hybrid physics mode

 In hybrid mode, either all vehicle physics can be disabled, or enabled only in a radius around an ego vehicle with the tag `hero`.
 This feature removes the vehicle physics bottleneck from the simulator.
 Since vehicle physics are not active, all cars move by teleportation.
 This feature relies on [Actor.set_simulate_physics()](https://carla.readthedocs.io/en/latest/python_api/#carla.Actor.set_simulate_physics).
 However, not all the physics are disregarded.
 Basic calculations for a linear acceleration are maintained.
 By doing so, the position update, and vehicle speed still look realistic.
-That guarantees that when a vehicle enables or disables its physics, the transition is fluid.
+This guarantees that when a vehicle enables or disables its physics, the transition is fluid.

 The hybrid mode is disabled by default.
-There are two ways to enable it.
+There are two ways to enable it:

 *   [__TrafficManager.set_hybrid_physics_mode(True)__](https://carla.readthedocs.io/en/latest/python_api/#carla.TrafficManager.set_hybrid_physics_mode) — This method will enable the hybrid mode for the Traffic Manager object calling it.
 *   __Running `spawn_npc.py` with the flag `--hybrid`__ — The vehicles spawned will be registered to a Traffic Manager stated inside the script, and this will run with the hybrid physics on.

-The are two parameters ruling the hybrid mode.
-One is the __radius__ that states the proximity area around any ego vehicle where physics are enabled.
-The other is the __vehicle__ with , that will act as center of this radius.
+There are two parameters ruling the hybrid mode:

-*   __Radius__ *(default = 70 meters)* — States the proximity area around the ego vehicle where physics are enabled.
-The value be changed with [traffic_manager.set_hybrid_physics_radius(r)](python_api.md#carla.TrafficManager.set_hybrid_physics_radius).
+*   __Radius__ *(default = 50 meters)* — States the proximity area around the ego vehicle where physics are enabled.
+The value can be changed via [traffic_manager.set_hybrid_physics_radius(r)](python_api.md#carla.TrafficManager.set_hybrid_physics_radius).
-*   __Ego vehicle__ — A vehicle tagged with `role_name='hero'` that will act of the radius.
+*   __Ego vehicle__ — A vehicle tagged with `role_name='hero'` that will act as the center of the radius.
 	*   __If there is none,__ all the vehicles will disable physics.
 	*   __If there are many,__ the radius will be considered for all of them.
 That will create different areas of influence with physics enabled.